hiawui/screengo/docs/store/description_en.md

 Record your entire screen, a specific application window, or just a Chrome tab.

 📐 High-Performance Area Selection
-Zero-latency area cropping using advanced OffscreenCanvas technology.
+Zero-latency area cropping.
 Simply drag to select the exact area you want to record.

 🎵 Full Audio Support
 Record system audio and microphone input simultaneously.
 Perfect for creating narrated tutorials or recording online meetings.